 Help your students truly understand the content that they are reading with these helpful tips and strategies.

-Even for upper grade students, Dr. Seuss can help teach the fantastic power of symbolism while reading.
-Classic books develop a deeper meaning for us as we grow older and gain life experience -- older students can read his books with new eyes.
-Who would have figured that Yertle the Turtle represents Adolph Hitler?
+Classic books develop a deeper meaning for us as we grow older and gain life experience.
 Discover lesson possibilities, book suggestions, photos, and anchor charts in this blog post.